i7/extensions/Leonardo-Boselli/README.md

 Leonardo Boselli's Inform 7 extensions
 ======================================

-Here you'll find some Inform 7 extensions -- mainly translations of existing extensions for the next to come "Italian Language" extension.
+Here you can find some Inform 7 extensions, mainly translations in italian of existing extensions for the "Italian Language" by Massimo Stella.

+Translations available:

+* "Small Kindnesses" by Aaron Reed